phuongwj/Telemed-Consult-Messages-Backend-System/README.md

 - *What would you index if this were a real database?*

     In my current database, which is only intended for local development purposes and not production code, I did think about why we would index, and if we do index, which column to index, since one of the the challenge statements for the `GET` endpoint was to filter by author role.
 Indexes are beneficial for performance purposes but if we don't index the right column, it will cost performance way more.
 Because if we are writing something to the table, say `INSERT` or `UPDATE` statements, and the column that we indexed on is something that gets changed often, then we not only have to update the table rows, but also the indexed column.
-Therefore making it even slower when we're just trying to READ something.
+Therefore making it even slower when we're just trying to read something.

     And therefore, it's generally better to index on a column that won't be used for writing operations.
 I chose to index on the `user_id` column of the `message` table, since it's generally good to index foreign keys of a child table (where those keys are primary keys in the parent table), and also because we would have to **retrieve all messages of a consultation with the optional choice of filtering by author role**, we would often have to do `JOIN` statements, by having the index, it will ultimately give us a faster performance.